Battle of the Caudine Forks: Description

 The Samnites had no idea what to do to take advantage of their success.
 Hence Pontius was persuaded to send a letter to his father, Herennius.
 The reply came back that the Romans should be sent on their way, unharmed, as quickly as possible.
 This advice was rejected, and a further letter was sent to Herennius.
 This time the advice was to kill the Romans down to the last man.

 Not knowing what to make of such contradictory advice, the Samnites then asked Herennius to come in person to explain.
 When Herennius arrived he explained that were they to set the Romans free without harm, they would gain the Romans' friendship.
 If they killed the entire Roman army, then Rome would be so weakened that they would not pose a threat for many generations.
 At this his son asked was there not a middle way.
 Herennius insisted that any middle way would be utter folly and would leave the Romans smarting for revenge without weakening them.

+Modern account

 Modern historians have cast doubt on the details of Livy's account.
 Neither defile leading to the central plain is as narrow and steep as Livy's dramatic description would suggest.
 The western defile (near the town of Arienzo) is over a kilometre wide, and it is unlikely that the Samnites would have had time to block it effectively in the brief time the Romans would have taken to cross the plain to the eastern defile (near Arpaia) and return.
 (The distance is 4.5 km, or just under 3 miles.)
 Even the eastern end, which is narrower, is wide enough to make it possible to march through while keeping out of range of missiles thrown from the hills on either side.
 Horsfall suggests that Livy's geography may have been influenced by accounts of the campaigns of Alexander the Great which were contemporary with this event.